-The purpose of the Prescott Fire Department Strategic Plan is to serve as the primary guide for organizational prioritization, fiscal decision-making, and evaluation of the effectiveness of service delivery.
+The purpose of the 2023-2028 Prescott Fire Department Strategic Plan is to serve as the primary guide for organizational prioritization, fiscal decision-making, and evaluation of the effectiveness of service delivery.
 These combine to help accomplish the daily mission and move towards achieving the long-term vision of the department.
-This document was initially adopted in 2023 but is intended to be a living document.
-Print editions are therefore rare, and the focus is instead on annual updates to ensure the plan remains to serve the intended purpose.